News Explorer

 Only clean on Wi-Fi When enabled, cleaning of iCloud data will only be performed when the device is connected to internet via Wi-Fi.
 This setting is only visible on devices with a cellular connection.

 Storage settings are synced across all your Apple devices.
-All period settings are based on the publication date of the news items.
+All period settings are based on the publication date of the articles.

 Syncing settings Description macOS iOS tvOS